-Update (Nov.
-19, 2020): On Nov.
+Update: On Nov.
 19, Judge Matthew W. Brann of the U.S. District Court for the Middle District of Pennsylvania ordered the release of audio recording of oral arguments conducted on Nov.
 17 in Donald J. Trump for President v.
 Boockvar.
 The audio recording of the hearing has been posted to the district court’s website.
+On Dec.
+2, James C. Duff, director of the Administrative Office of the U.S. Courts, sent a letter to the Reporters Committee and the Pennsylvania NewsMedia Association thanking the groups for sharing their concerns regarding access in Donald J. Trump for President v.
+Boockvar and highlighting the steps taken by the federal judiciary to expand court access.

 The Reporters Committee for Freedom of the Press and the Pennsylvania NewsMedia Association are urging federal court officials to quickly resolve issues that made it difficult for members of the press and public to access a high-profile hearing on Tuesday concerning the Trump campaign’s challenge to Pennsylvania’s election results.